physionetchallenges/physionetchallenges.github.io/2025/index.md

 ## <a name="announcements"></a> Announcements

+- <a name="2025.06.30"></a>__June 30, 2025:__ We presented the Challenge at the Dx4LMICs conference.
+Check this [notebook](https://colab.research.google.com/drive/1NaaXUY3MlRiLNqUXScB0fZm-u3KytDn1) from the workshop for an exploration of the data.

+- <a name="2025.06.23"></a>__June 23, 2025:__ Computing in Cardiology has announced [abstract decisions](https://groups.google.com/g/physionet-challenges/c/VrxEHgBVzRA) for CinC 2025.
+Please check your email and the preliminary [program](https://cinc.org/prelim_program_2025/) and congratulations to the accepted teams.
+Not accepted, or late to this year's Challenge?
+You may be able to compete for a [wild card](#wild-card) entry.

-- <a name="2025.05.29"></a>__May 29, 2025:__ We have [launched](https://groups.google.com/g/physionet-challenges/c/HXr78PTVv0Y) the official phase of the Challenge are now accepting submissions for the unofficial phase of the Challenge.
+- <a name="2025.05.29"></a>__May 29, 2025:__ We have [launched](https://groups.google.com/g/physionet-challenges/c/HXr78PTVv0Y) the official phase of the Challenge.
 Please read the [submission instructions](submissions), double check your code, and [submit an entry](https://forms.gle/taMDUtYjKpV96ykJ8) when ready.

 - <a name="2025.02.07"></a>__February 7, 2025:__ We have [added](https://groups.google.com/g/physionet-challenges/c/xrGttD6UmjM) two new datasets, and we are now accepting submissions for the unofficial phase of the Challenge.
 Please read the [submission instructions](submissions), double check your code, [register](https://forms.gle/dJQzeWsXNVgM2URY9), and submit an entry when ready.